Skip to main content

 Replication

 RxDB has multiple replication plugins to replicated database state with a server.
-The easiest way to replicate data between your clients devices it the WebRTC replication plugin that replicates data between devices without a centralized server.
+The easiest way to replicate data between your clients devices is the WebRTC replication plugin that replicates data between devices without a centralized server.
 This makes it easy to try out replication without having to host anything.

 import {